heimrichhannot/contao-multifileupload-bundle/README.md

-mimeThumbnailsOnly | boolean(false) | Set to true if you want to show mime image thumbnails only, and no image preview at all. (performance improvement) thumbnailWidth | 90 | The thumbnail width (in px) of the uploaded file preview within the dropzone preview container. thumbnailHeight | 90 | The thumbnail height (in px) of the uploaded file preview within the dropzone preview container. labels | array() | Overwrite the head and body labels within the upload field. skipDeleteAfterSubmit | false | Prevent file removal from filesystem. hideLabel | false | Hide widget label (Frontend) mimeTypes | `null` | A comma separated list of allowed mime types (e.g. `'application/x-compressed,application/x-zip-compressed,application/zip,multipart/x-zip'`).
+mimeThumbnailsOnly | boolean(false) | Set to true if you want to show mime image thumbnails only, and no image preview at all. (performance improvement) thumbnailWidth | 90 | The thumbnail width (in px) of the uploaded file preview within the dropzone preview container. thumbnailHeight | 90 | The thumbnail height (in px) of the uploaded file preview within the dropzone preview container. hideLabel | false | Hide widget label (Frontend) mimeTypes | `null` | A comma separated list of allowed mime types (e.g. `'application/x-compressed,application/x-zip-compressed,application/zip,multipart/x-zip'`).
 Set to empty string `''` if you don't want to restrict mime types.
 Set to `null` if you just want to restrict mime types if they differ while automatic detection. timeout | null| Dropzone Request timeout in milliseconds.
 See [Documentation](https://docs.dropzone.dev/configuration/basics/configuration-options)